cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 The ability to **trade in-game assets** (fungible game currencies as well as non-fungible items) is an integral part of many blockchain games.
-Thus, it is important to support such trading also on the Xaya platform.
+Thus, it is important to support such trading also on the CRyptoCrowd platform.
 Of course, trades can be implemented easily in various ways depending on trust:  Seller or buyer can send first and trust that the other party will also send, or centralised exchange platforms can be used.
 In this document,